Made to Order: Discovering monotonic temporal changes via self-supervised video ordering: Results

 \subsection{Comparison with change detection methods}

-We compare against three other previous approaches for their ability to detect monotonic temporal changes on the Monotonic MUDS dataset, namely, a supervised Siamese Networks~\cite{hafner2022urban} trained on MUDS dataset for the task of \textit{urban development tracking}, by highlighting the differences between buildings; and the Change Vector Analysis~\cite{malila1980change}, which is a baseline for the task of \textit{change detection}, highlighting all changes in an image pair without knowledge their nature.
-Deep Change Vector Analysis~\cite{saha2019unsupervised} is a learned version of the above CVA that has been trained specifically on satellite images.
+We compare against three previous approaches for the ability to detect monotonic temporal changes on Monotonic MUDS dataset, namely, a supervised Siamese Networks~\cite{hafner2022urban} trained on MUDS dataset for the task of \textit{urban development tracking}, by highlighting the differences between buildings; Change Vector Analysis~\cite{malila1980change}, which is a baseline for the task of \textit{change detection}, highlighting all changes in an image pair without knowledge their nature, and Deep CVA~\cite{saha2019unsupervised}, a learned version of CVA that has been trained specifically on images.

 The performance comparison is given in Table~\ref{tab:loc}, and illustrated in Figure~\ref{fig:seg_compare}.
 As can be seen, the urban development tracking method~\cite{hafner2022urban} under-segments changes that are correlated with urbanisation, as it is only trained to look at buildings.
 The change detection methods of~\cite{malila1980change, saha2019unsupervised} over-segments changes that are non-monotonic as it has no concept of time.
-Both prior methods have shortcomings in detecting urban development: the former method (and even the ground-truth provided with the original dataset) misses changes like road building and deforestation, and the latter includes many erroneous regions such as the seasonal changes in vegetation and water level.
+Both prior methods have shortcomings in detecting urban development: the former method misses changes like road building and deforestation, and the latter includes many erroneous regions such as the seasonal changes in vegetation and water level.
 Our model is able to highlight correctly the monotonic changes while being invariant to other changes.
-We further note that our model \textit{discovers} such changes without any prior information on what to look for.
+We further note that our model \textit{discovers} such changes without any prior information on what to look for. {Additionally, replacing the patch projection with DINOv2 and using the localization to prompt SAM both improve the results}.
 We also evaluate on two other datasets: RDS and MoCA, where we have ground-truth for the moving objects in the video; and show that we obtain favourable results.
+Note that Siamese and DCVA are only trained on satellite images, hence do not generalize to other domains.

 Quantitatively, in Table~\ref{tab:loc}, we find that (i) our pointing-game localization and patch-level segmentation results outperform other methods despite operating only on patch-level $(7 \times 7)$ and not pixel-level granularity, and (ii) segmentation via SAM prompting further improves the results.